darencard/bird_genome_size/README.md

 1. Retrieve list of all target taxa with genome assemblies using taxon ID ( = all Paleognath genome metadata)
 2. For each species
-    A. Generate species-specific storage location path
+    * Generate species-specific storage location path
-    B. Retrieve list of all assemblies
+    * Retrieve list of all assemblies
-    C. For each assembly:
+    * For each assembly:
-		a.
-Retrieve associated sample accession (sometimes called BioSamples)
+        * Retrieve associated sample accession (sometimes called BioSamples)
-		b.
-Generate BioSample specific folder in species-specific folder
+        * Generate BioSample specific folder in species-specific folder
-		c.
-Use BioSample to retrieve run accession metadata tables
+        * Use BioSample to retrieve run accession metadata tables
-		d.
-Download to species-specific folder
+        * Download to species-specific folder
-		e.
-Filter runs based on fragment length (called “nominal_length”) - keeping short-insert libraries only
+        * Filter runs based on fragment length (called “nominal_length”) - keeping short-insert libraries only
-		f.
-For each “passing” run:
+        * For each “passing” run:
-			I. Download the paired read data to the generated storage location path
+            * Download the paired read data to the generated storage location path
-		g.
-For each “failing” run:
+        * For each “failing” run:
-			I. Delete run_accession data from metadata table”
+            * Delete run_accession data from metadata table”

 **Probable Biases/concerns**